How Many Hours Per Week Is Working Full Time?

 Impact of remote work on full-time hours

 Many companies have adopted remote or flexible working policies that allow employees to work from home at least part of the time.
-This has impacted what full-time hours look like as companies shift from measuring productivity by time spent in the office to employee output.
+This has impacted what full-time hours look like as companies shift from measuring productivity by time spent in the office to measuring actual employee output.

 Alternative work options

 Full-time employment isn’t the right choice for everyone.
 You can explore alternative work options that best fit your personal situation.
-Working part-time could allow you to be a caretaker or start your own business during your off hours.
+Working part time could allow you to be a caretaker or start your own business during your off hours.
 Freelancers often get to set their schedules and work from home.
 Alternative work options let you decide what work looks like for you.

 Part-time work